-Mr. King represents companies in joint ventures and other strategic partnering transactions, investment and capital markets matters and restructurings.
+Mr. King also represents companies in joint ventures and other strategic partnering transactions, investment and capital markets matters and restructurings.
 He is the partner in charge of Skadden’s Palo Alto office and a member of Skadden’s Policy Committee.

 Mr. King has represented numerous companies and boards in connection with activist and unsolicited takeover situations, the majority of which remain confidential.
 Among publicly disclosed situations, he has advised Ciber, Inc., The Greenbrier Companies, MIPS Technologies, PMC Sierra, Tessera Technologies, Violin Memories, Inc. and Yahoo!
 Inc. He has advised in situations involving Carl Icahn, Third Point, Starboard, The Clinton Group, Lone Star Value and Relational, among others.